GalacticGlum/BoggleChecker/README.md

 # BoggleChecker
-Determines whether a list of words exists on a boggle word.
+Determines whether a list of words exists on a boggle board.
 ICS4U1 Assignment 3